-Losing momentum: It’s difficult to get back up to speed after the holiday shut down.
+It’s difficult to get back up to speed after the holiday shutdown.
 It takes time to get into the flow of freight again, which means a reduction in revenue for days or even a week after you’re back at work.

-Let’s look at a few other ways to take make this season work to your advantage:
+Let’s look at a few other ways to make this season work to your advantage:

-Don't be picky: Now is not the time to be picky about what loads to haul after Christmas and through the end of February.
-There are some signs that the economy has softened plus January and February are always the worst times of the year for freight.
+Now is not the time to be picky about what loads to haul after Christmas and through the end of February.
+Plus January and February are always the worst times of the year for freight.

 The holidays are a difficult time for everyone in trucking.
-It’s good to remember that when dealing with others you come in contact with—shippers, receivers, FMGR’s, regulation enforcement, etc. A lot of people feel the extra stress so when dealing with others, applying a little holiday cheer is also likely to go a long way.
+It’s good to remember that when dealing with others you come in contact with—shippers, receivers, regulation enforcement, etc. A lot of people feel the extra stress, so when dealing with others, applying a little holiday cheer is likely to go a long way.